jsenv/core/readme.md

 - A development server
 - A build tool to optimize files for production

 Jsenv integrates naturally with standard html, css and js.
-It can be configured to work with TypeScript and React.
+It can be configured to work with React and JSX.

 # Jsenv iconic features